-Now i watched the 2004 Celestial release from Hong Kong in original soundtrack form with English Subs which i think is best,but i reviewed this to coincide with Dragon Dynasty's release of the film in the west which should be out by now ,i am unable to speak about that version as i have not seen it but it is out now .
+Now i watched the 2004 Celestial release from Hong Kong in it's original soundtrack form with English Subs which i think is best, but i reviewed this to coincide with Dragon Dynasty's release of the film in the West which should be out by now , I am unable to pass judgement about that version as i have not seen it but it is out now .

-You could just get it from Yesasia as i did and i bet it's cheaper i think i paid about £11.00 .
-So to sum up ,a high kicking ,hard punching ,kick flick with passion.
+So sum up ,a high kicking ,hard punching ,kick flick with passion.

 Reviewed By: The Snake

-Lo Lieh made some 70 films when at Shaws then went to work at Golden Harvest for a while and then went the independent way .
+Lo Lieh made some 70 films when at Shaws then went to work at Golden Harvest for a while .

-He continued to star in many films and crops up in quite a few classics and Jackie Chan and Sammo Hungs flicks as well.
+He continued to star in many films and crops up in quite a few classics as well as quite a few Jackie Chan and Sammo Hungs flicks .

 So the chances are you have seen him in one film or another at some point .